 We aim to stimulate a deep interest in chemistry.
 Students develop an appreciation of how modern chemistry underpins a vast range of science, technology and medicine.
 They develop essential knowledge and understanding of chemical concepts along with the skills and confidence to apply their knowledge and understanding to practical situations.

-Very many students go on to study chemistry at A level – it is one of our most popular sixth form subjects.
+Very many students go on to study chemistry in the Lower and Upper Sixth – it is one of our most popular sixth form subjects.

 - Learning journey - Years 7 and 8

 New students tend to be excited by chemistry laboratories when they first arrive.
 We build on this enthusiasm by including as much practical work as possible from the very start, ensuring pupils quickly become confident handling equipment.